Part II: Gas & Bloating

 What could it mean: Gas often results from eating certain foods, but smoking, stress, irritable bowel syndrome, celiac disease (a gluten intolerance), lactose intolerance, and gastrointestinal blockage or infection are also contributors.
 But it can be a red flag for more serious and rare conditions.

 What you should do?
-Reduce or eliminate foods that continually cause excess gas, such as beans, broccoli, brussel sprouts, cabbage, soda, cauliflower, and, yes, even gum.
+Reduce or eliminate foods that continually cause excess gas, such as beans, broccoli, brussels sprouts, cabbage, soda, cauliflower, and, yes, even gum.
 Chewing gum causes you to swallow more often, hence, taking in extra air.
 In addition, artificial sweeteners, such as sorbitol that is found in some gums, can give you gas.

 Call your doctor: “If you have a concern about bloating,” Dr. Bilstrom says.
 “It’s fair to seek out medical attention as soon as you can.
 Even if it’s not life-threatening, it can affect the quality of your life.”
 Also, if you experience regular discomfort, talk with your physician to rule out lactose intolerance, food sensitivities, or celiac disease—an autoimmune disease.